HyunCafe/odin-etchasketch/README.md

 #### Jan 28, 2023

-* Added different grid choices and ideas.
+* Added different grid choices and ideas 16x16, 30x30, and 50x50
 * Added feature buttons and reset logic choice.
 * Changed the unit of measurement for squares from em to % for squares to fit perfectly with the border.
 * Added save over hover and refactored the if statement to switch statement.